-- 3.1 Where a complaint is to be investigated, the Monitoring Officer may carry out the investigation or may nominate a Deputy Monitoring Officer or any other senior officer with suitable experience or an external investigator, to carry out the role of investigator. - 3.2 The Council's Independent Person will be provided with details of the complaint and the Member to whom it relates and will be consulted as to whether to undertake a formal investigation on an allegation, and shall be given the option to review and comment on allegations which the Monitoring Officer is minded to dismiss as being without merit, vexatious, or trivial. - 3.3 The complainant will be notified that the matter is to be investigated. - 3.4 The relevant Member will be notified that the complaint is to be investigated and will be provided with contact details of the Independent Person prior to the investigation commencing. - In conducting the investigation, the investigator may gather information by interviewing relevant individuals and/or seeking written statements/ documentation from those who can provide relevant information. - 3.6 The investigator shall prepare a written report detailing the steps taken in carrying out the investigation, the information obtained which is relevant to the complaint and the investigator's conclusions in respect of the complaint.
-If the investigator is not the Monitoring Officer, the investigator shall provide the completed report to the Monitoring Officer. - 3.7 The Monitoring Officer shall provide the report to the Independent Person and request that the Independent Person provides their views on the complaint for consideration by Standards Committee.
+- 3.1 Where a complaint is to be investigated, the Monitoring Officer may carry out the investigation or may nominate the Deputy Monitoring Officer or any other senior officer with suitable experience, to carry out the role of investigator. - 3.2 The Council's Independent Person will be notified that an investigation is being carried out and will be provided with details of the complaint and the Member to whom it relates. - 3.3 The complainant will be notified that the matter is to be investigated. - 3.4 The relevant Member will be notified that the complaint is to be investigated and will be provided with contact details of the Independent Person prior to the investigation commencing. - 3.5 In conducting the investigation, the investigator may gather information by interviewing relevant individuals and/or seeking written statements/ documentation from those who can provide relevant information. - 3.6 The investigator shall prepare a written report detailing the steps taken in carrying out the investigation, the information obtained which is relevant to the complaint and the investigator's conclusions in respect of the complaint.
+If the investigator is not the Monitoring Officer, the investigator shall provide the completed report to the Monitoring Officer.

+3.7 The Monitoring Officer shall provide the report to the Independent Person and request that the Independent Person provides their views on the complaint for consideration by Standards Committee.